hetznercloud/hc-utils/README.md

 # Hetzner Cloud Utils
-hc-utils contains utilities to provide an easier and automaic use of features of the Hetzer Cloud platform (e.g. private networks, block storage)
+hc-utils contains utilities to provide an easier and automatic use of features of the Hetzer Cloud platform (e.g. private networks, block storage)

 # How to build